Building multi-platform documentation with DocC

 Generate documentation using the DocC plugin

-The DocC plugin can be added to a Swift Package by adding this dependency to the package definition:
+The DocC plugin can be added to a Swift Package by adding this dependency to it:

 dependencies: [